rahuls1571/Covid19_API/README.md

 # Covid19_API

-Here we are using someone else API (Volley) paulsmithkc.
+Here we are using someone else API (Volley) paulsmithkc and license is given in project.

 In this project, I made this API to Fetch covid19india.org server data In Which contain :
 {